Visiting Grand Canyon from Las Vegas? Here’s everything you need to know.

 - Antelope Canyon and Grand Canyon Sunrise Tour ($419 / 2 days) – See Antelope Canyon, Horseshoe Bend, Hoover Dam, sunrise at the Grand Canyon, and Route 66.
 Includes 1-night hotel, breakfast, and snacks.

-- Luxury Shuttle to Grand Canyon ($62 each way / 5 hrs) – If you prefer to plan your trip yourself without driving, ride a shuttle down and spend as much time as you want in the area.
+- Luxury Shuttle to Grand Canyon (from $25 each way / 5 hrs) – If you prefer to plan your trip yourself without driving, ride a shuttle down and spend as much time as you want in the area.

 Grand Canyon Railway